-- reflect the Group's significant economic, environmental, and social impacts.

-Define Focus Areas
+- substantively influence the assessments and decision of stakeholders; and - reflect the Group's significant economic, environmental, and social impacts. - / Define Focus Areas

 We defined the key sustainability matters and mapped these to the GRI Standards and UN SDGs.
 We then clustered these priority topics into focus areas, which we use in our sustainability approach and reporting.